purduesigbots/pros-docs/v5/tutorials/general/coding-faq.rst

 ==========

     * ``"main.h" file not found``:
-        The linter being separate from the compiler produces this error when ``compile_commands.json`` is out of date.
-This file stores the absolute paths of your project files for the linter to use.
-When moving and renaming files and directories, there can be a discrepancy between the actual file path and the one in ``compile_commands.json``.
+        This error occurs when the compilation database ``compile_commands.json`` is not up to date.
+The file contains the exact compiler calls of the project.
+        Right after project creation, this could occur because the project was created using the CLI without the ``–compile-after flag``, or there was a hang-up in the editor after creating the project.
 By running ``pros make all`` or in the editor running ``PROS -> Build -> All``, the whole project is compiled again, fixing this issue.
+It is possible that a compilation error was not caught by the linter, so running a full build will help discover these hidden errors.

 Compile-Time Issues
 ===================